|

 else," he told the media while clutching his crotch for emphasis.

-It worked for Kor.
+The antic always worked for Kor.
 They got the message.
 The

 fantasy tabloids sent every girl's temperature into orbit with the